 10. Am I One of the Crowd?

-Brand loyal shoppers want to be part of the in-crowd.
-They are among the 60% of shoppers who want to get your newsletter and they are looking for special deals.
-Those don’t have to be about price, but about factors like early access to new products and services and rewards for their loyalty.
+Brand-loyal shoppers want to be part of the in-crowd.
+They are among the 60% of shoppers who want to get your newsletter, and they are looking for special deals.
+Those don’t have to be about price, but may be about factors like early access to new products and services, and rewards for their loyalty.

 Brand-loyal shoppers also care about personalization.
 Offering the chance to customize products in some way is a big win with these customers.
 Clothing companies can do this by allowing shoppers to add their names, change colors and so on, but there are options for other e-commerce businesses too.
 And using past purchases, location and other cues to give each shopper a unique experience works particularly well with this group.